Master’s Programme in CRAFT! Ceramics and Glass

 3. One (1) PDF named FIRSTNAME_SURNAME_REPORT.pdf; containing the report of your bachelor's degree project or equivalent project, and documentation of other relevant artistic works/projects of yours.
 File size: max.
 5MB.

-4. One (1) PDF named FIRSTNAME_SURNAME_PROPOSAL.pdf; containing a written project proposal explaining how you possibly aim to develop and deepen your knowledge within the subject area of glass and ceramics, and what you hope to achieve with the education.
+subject area of ceramics and glass and what you hope to achieve with the education.
 Max.
 700 words.
 Use Times New Roman, 12-point font size, 1.5 line spacing, in portrait format.

 Important information about your applicant assignments